tadam-framework/tadam-website/markdown/basics/requests.md

 ### POST

-Capturing a parameter by POST is like GET.
+Capturing a parameter using POST is similar to GET.

 ``` shell
 curl --data "query=Tadam" https://mydomain.com/